fujiwara/consul-lock/README.md

     -n: No delay.
 If KEY is locked by another process, consul-lock gives up.
     -N: (Default.)
 Delay.
 If KEY is locked by another process, consul-lock waits until it can obtain a new lock.
-    -x: If KEY is locked, redis-setlock exits zero.
+    -x: If KEY is locked, consul-lock exits zero.
     -X: (Default.)
 If KEY is locked, consul-lock prints an error message and exits nonzero.

 ## LICENSE